Microwave landing system: History

-The US version of MLS, a joint development between the FAA, NASA, and the U.S. Department of Defense, was designed to provide precision navigation guidance for exact alignment and descent of aircraft on approach to a runway.
+The US version of MLS, a joint development between the FAA, NASA, and the United States Department of Defense, was designed to provide precision navigation guidance for exact alignment and descent of aircraft on approach to a runway.
 It provides azimuth, elevation, and distance, as well as "back azimuth" for navigating away from an aborted landing or missed approach.
 MLS channels were also used for short-range communications with airport controllers, allowing long-distance frequencies to be handed over to other aircraft.

 In Australia, design work commenced on a version of MLS in 1972.
-Most of this work was done jointly by the Federal Department of Civil Aviation (DCA), and the Radio Physics Division of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+Most of this work was done jointly by the Federal Department of Civil Aviation (DCA), and the Radio Physics Division of the CSIRO.
 The project was called Interscan, one of several microwave landing systems under consideration internationally.
-Interscan was chosen by the FAA in 1975 and by ICAO in 1978 as the format to be adopted.
-An engineered version of the system, called MITAN, was developed by industry (Amalgamated Wireless Australasia Limited and Hawker de Havilland) under a contract with DCA's successor, the Department of Transport, and successfully demonstrated at Melbourne Airport (Tullamarine) in the late 1970s.
-The white antenna dishes could still be seen at Tullamarine until 2003 when they were dismantled.
+Interscan was chosen by the FAA in 1975 and by the International Civil Aviation Organization in 1978 as the format to be adopted.
+An engineered version of the system, called MITAN, was developed by industry (AWA and Hawker de Havilland) under a contract with DCA's successor, the Department of Transport, and successfully demonstrated at Melbourne Airport in the late 1970s.
+The white antenna dishes could still be seen at Melbourne Airport until 2003 when they were dismantled.

 This initial research was followed by the formation of Interscan International limited in Sydney, Australia in 1979 which manufactured MLS systems that were subsequently deployed in the US, EU, Taiwan, China and Australia.
 The Civil Aviation Authority (United Kingdom) developed a version of MLS, which is installed at Heathrow Airport and other airports, because of the greater incidence of instrument approaches with Cat II/III weather.

 Compared with the existing instrument landing system (ILS), MLS had significant advantages.
 The antennas were much smaller, using a higher frequency signal.
 They also did not have to be placed at a specific location at the airport, and could "offset" their signals electronically.
 This made placement easier compared with the physically larger ILS systems, which had to be placed at the ends of the runways and along the approach path.

 Another advantage was that the MLS signals covered a very wide fan-shaped area off the end of the runway, allowing controllers to direct aircraft approaching from a variety of directions or guide aircraft along a segmented approach.
 In comparison, ILS could only guide the aircraft down a single straight line, requiring controllers to distribute planes along that line.
 MLS allowed aircraft to approach from whatever direction they were already flying in, as opposed to flying to a parking orbit before "capturing" the ILS signal.
 This was particularly valuable at larger airports, as it could allow the aircraft to be separated horizontally much closer to the airport.
 Similarly in elevation, the fan shaped coverage allows for variations in descent rate, making MLS useful for aircraft with steeper approach angles such as helicopters, fighters and the space shuttle.